-No whooping cough deaths in California last yearJanuary 24th, 2012 in Diseases, Conditions, Syndromes
+No whooping cough deaths in California last yearJanuary 24, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 No Californian died from whooping cough in 2011, the first year since 1991 that there have been no deaths in the state from the highly infectious illness.

 Public health officials credit greater awareness, faster diagnosis and a new state law requiring that middle and high school students get a booster shot.

 The news Tuesday comes after the state experienced a whooping cough epidemic in 2010 in which 9,000 people were infected and 10 infants died.